 The Big Event 2020 has been postponed until September 2020.
 Once a new date has been set, we will reach out to all of our community members who submitted job requests to see if you would still like to participate.
 Thank you for understanding!

 How do I get involved in the SGA?

-As an entering freshmen you can apply to the Freshman Forum or Freshmen Senate.
+As an entering freshmen you can apply to the Freshman Forum or run for one of the three Freshman Senator positions on the SGA Senate.
 Freshman Senators are elected in September, and Freshman Forum members are selected via an interview process at the beginning of the school year.
 You can also apply to be a part of the University Program Council (UPC) to help plan campus events.

 Student Government isn’t just for upperclassmen.
 If you’re interested in becoming a part of UM’s Student Government Association, the Freshmen Forum is the perfect starting line.
 Members of the freshmen class are selected through an application process, and if you’re chosen, you’ll become actively involved with the SGA in order to become a well-informed member of the University when it comes time to run for your own office.
 Members of the Freshmen Forum are also responsible for planning events on behalf of the freshmen class and the entire student body.
 If you think you were born to lead, take the first step and join the Freshmen Forum.

 Elections for President, Vice President, Treasurer, Senior Class President, and Senate positions are held each year in the spring semester.
 Executive Cabinet positions are elected or appointed in the spring semester.